umutsoysal/ASTParser/README.md

 - `main.go` — a CLI that prints what it found.
 - `parser/testdata/sample.py` — the Python script the tests parse.

+Note to the reader: Just a quick tool for my task, if there is any interest, we can flesh this out quickly. cheers.

 ## Requirements

 Go 1.24+ and a C compiler — the bindings use cgo and compile the grammar's